Intro from Corinne:

 This post does not go over every detail of the build, as that would take a whole book.
 But it does cover the main tricky areas and how they problem solved for mold-prone areas, as well as the main materials used.

 This post is not sponsored by any of the companies mentioned.
-I recommend all of the products in the post, some of which have affiliate programs and some of which do not.
+Some products mentioned have affiliate programs.
 Upon purchase, I earn a small commission through affiliate links at no extra cost to you.

 Intro from Terran the Builder